Log in

 Pop goes the Weasel by Albert Jack

 Ever wondered about the origin of those familiar rhymes?
 All the answers are in this fascinating book, along with the rhymes - and you are guaranteed some surprises!
 Beware - once you have read this book, you may never see nursery rhymes in the same way again!
-Find out about the historical events which gave rise to some of our most popular ryhmes - and maybe have some preconceptions challenged.
+Find out about the historical events which gave rise to some of our most popular rhymes - and maybe have some preconceptions challenged.
 Just what is the origin of Ring-a-Ring o'Roses?
 The preservation of these traditions is really important so this is a valuable book as well as being an entertaining read.

 The Good Green Lunchbox by Jocelyn Miller